 - Use seating that doubles as storage.
-We picked up a few storage ottomans at Target, and we’ve used them to store all kinds of toys over the years.
+We picked up a few storage ottomans, and we’ve used them to store all kinds of toys over the years.
 The kids don’t sit on them a lot, but they sure are nice for adults who can’t get down on the floor easily.

 - Display children’s artwork in the playroom.
 It adds color to the walls, and it looks much nicer than if we put artwork on the refrigerator.
 We use pants hangers to hang the artwork so it’s easy to change what’s on display.